Skip to content

 echo $PATH | grep -o ~/.cargo/bin

-2. Add to PATH if missing (add to ~/.bashrc or ~/.zshrc):
+2. Add it to ~/.bashrc or ~/.zshrc if missing:

 bash